 Peace is not without conflict.
 For peace, it’s necessary to say no when these things are threatened, call out and take a stand against aggression, injustice and the violation of rights, as well as do what you can to protect, keep yourself and others safe.

 I stand for peace.
-I’m against violence and war.
+I’m against violence, injustice and war.
 I wish we had peaceful means to end war.
 I wish dialogue was the solution.
 I wish human life was valued over power, territory, borders and politics, but when a fascist dictator invades another country intent on taking control at the cost of so many human lives, it simply isn’t.
-It’s not enough.
+It isn’t enough.
 I don’t have the answer but I know that it’s not staying silent and doing nothing.

 Our best hope and chance for preventing future wars and violence, for a peaceful world of tomorrow, is peaceful and respectful parenting.
 Parenting is political.
 How we parent and how children experience the world matters.